Welcome to the Leonard Gelfand Center for Service Learning and Outreach!

 We work with faculty, students and staff through on-campus and community-based activities that improve educational opportunities, especially in the areas of science, technology, engineering and mathematics education for youth.
 The Leonard Gelfand Center for Service Learning and Outreach was endowed by alumnus Mark Gelfand to create and strengthen partnerships with local schools and education providers.

 Our services are wide-ranging.
-The Gelfand Center:

-- assists with the planning and implementation of activities to satisfy the Broader Impact criteria of the National Science Foundation.
+- Assists with the planning and implementation of activities to satisfy the Broader Impact criteria of the National Science Foundation.

-- provides annual faculty and student awards to recognize significant contributions made to the community.
+- Provides annual faculty and student awards to recognize significant contributions made to the community.

 Please explore our site to learn about the work of the Gelfand Center and contact us if you have any questions!